HonzaMat/PyGdbRemoteClient/README.md

 ## What is PyGdbRemoteClient?

-`PyGdbRemoteClient` is a Python library that allows programs to talk to the remote stubs (as though they were GDB).
+`PyGdbRemoteClient` is a Python library that allows programs to talk to the remote stubs (in the same manner as GDB does that).

-The library was developed for for testing of [OpenOCD](https://www.openocd.org/), which is also a stub from the GDB point of view.
+The library was developed for for testing of [OpenOCD](https://www.openocd.org/), which is also a remote stub from the GDB point of view.
 However, it may be useful also in other cases when a Python program needs to communicate with a GDB stub.

 ## Quick start